Month 3-4: Finding Their Voice

 Free updates included.
 When we update this product, you automatically get the latest version at no extra charge.
 Content is versioned and dated — you will always have access to the most current information.
 Last updated: April 2026.

 Digital Product Terms: This digital product is provided by Darling Mellow Ltd (Company No: 16314161, registered in England and Wales) for personal, non-commercial use only.
-By accessing this content, you acknowledge that: (1) digital products cannot be returned once accessed, in accordance with the Consumer Rights Act 2015 — you were informed of this before purchase/access; (2) you may not reproduce, distribute, resell, publish, or share this content in any form, in whole or in part, without prior written permission from Darling Mellow Ltd; (3) while every reasonable effort has been made to ensure accuracy as of April 2026, laws, benefit rates, and guidance may change — always verify critical information from official sources before acting; (4) Darling Mellow Ltd accepts no liability for any loss, damage, or adverse outcome arising from the use of or reliance on the information provided in this product.
+By accessing this content, you acknowledge that: (1) you asked for immediate access at checkout and acknowledged that this ends the 14-day cancellation right under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, and your rights under the Consumer Rights Act 2015 if the content is faulty, not as described or not fit for purpose are unaffected; (2) you may not reproduce, distribute, resell, publish, or share this content in any form, in whole or in part, without prior written permission from Darling Mellow Ltd; (3) while every reasonable effort has been made to ensure accuracy as of April 2026, laws, benefit rates, and guidance may change — always verify critical information from official sources before acting; (4) Darling Mellow Ltd accepts no liability for any loss, damage, or adverse outcome arising from the use of or reliance on the information provided in this product.

 Copyright: © 2026 Darling Mellow Ltd. All rights reserved.
 Unauthorised reproduction or distribution of this material may result in civil and criminal penalties.